loicguillois/tapinoma/README.md

 | Sync                      |                     |     X    |                                        |

 This list is not exhaustive, please see for a detailled list of sensors supporting ANT+ [https://www.thisisant.com/developer/ant-plus/device-profiles/#529_tab](https://www.thisisant.com/developer/ant-plus/device-profiles/#529_tab)

+For the moment I use real hardware but I will try the ANT+ simulator in the future.

 If you want me to prioritize the implementation of a sensor, please create an issue.
 You can contribute as well by doing a Pull Request if you are a developer ;-)